 13 Tips for Selecting the Best References

-1. Ask your manager or a past boss, but be careful.
-In an ideal world, a direct manager or supervisor would act as your reference, and would be willing to discuss specific examples as to how you excelled in your role, and added to value to the team, department or company while in your position.
+In an ideal world, a direct manager or supervisor would act as your reference and would be willing to discuss specific examples as to how you excelled in your role and added to value to the team, department or company while in your position.
 The absence of a supervisor in your group of references can incite questions about your performance on the job.

-3. Ask a colleague or coworker.
 References don't necessarily have to be someone you worked under.
-You can also ask coworkers who you have a good relationship with to act as one of your references.
+You can also ask co-workers who you have a good relationship with to act as one of your references.
 You could also use a friend as a reference if they can attest to your qualifications for the job.

 What to Ask: You can say, "Are you comfortable or in the position to make a positive or enthusiastic recommendation given your exposure to my work?"

 7. Make Sure Your References Can Focus on Your Best Achievements

 References who will take the time to prepare and deliver specific recommendations are often the most powerful.
 Your best references will be able to speak concretely and anecdotally about your skills, work ethic, and achievements on the job, in the classroom, or in your community.